 In order to deal with even higher levels of throughput, Namport has steadily improved its cargo-handling facilities and remains committed to infrastructure development.
 The port operator continues to invest in port infrastructure to ensure it attains its vision of being the best performing world-class hub seaport in Africa.
-Currently under construction at the Port of Walvis Bay, the new Container Terminal Project is one such megaproject that will increase the container capacity from 400,000 TEUs to 750,000 TEUs per annum.
-Five kilometers north from the current port, the first phase of construction of the Liquid Bulk terminal for hydrocarbons is also currently underway.
-Both terminals are scheduled for completion in 2019.
+The new Container Terminal at the Port of Walvis Bay, has increased the container capacity from 400,000 TEUs to 750,000 TEUs per annum.
+Five kilometers north from the current port, the first phase of construction of the Liquid Bulk terminal for hydrocarbons has been completed and is ready to serve the regional market.

-These developments will form a critical part of the Namibian Logistics Hub, which will position Walvis Bay as a major gateway to landlocked countries in the SADC.
+These developments are a critical part of the Namibian Logistics Hub, which aims to position Walvis Bay as a major gateway to landlocked countries in the SADC.

 The Port of Lüderitz, located 254 nautical miles south of the Port of Walvis Bay along Namibia’s coastline, caters to the southern part of the country, and provides access to markets in the Northern Cape of South Africa.
 From its headquarters in Walvis Bay, the Namibian Ports Authority (also referred to as Namport) manages the Port of Walvis Bay and the Port of Lüderitz.

-The Port of Lüderitz offers excellent logistical services and serves the mines in the southern regions of Namibia and north-western South Africa with imports and exports of mining commodities.
+The Port of Lüderitz offers excellent logistical services and serves the mines in the southern regions of Namibia and north-western South Africa with imports and exports of mining commodities, such as manganese.
 It is also an important base for the local fishing industry.

 For further caters to the fruit industry’s exports to Europe, particularly grapes from Aussenkehr and from the Northern Cape Province.
 Shipping from Lüderitz saves more than 2 days in delivery time.